-The same applies if errors appear in the original document with numbers, among which we can name the enumerations, since in many originals numbers are usually repeated or the order is not followed, and translators must translate them respecting this error and, at most, if necessary, indicating the details in a footnote.
+The same applies if errors appear in the original document with numbers, since in many originals numbers are often repeated or the correct order is not followed, and translators must translate them respecting these errors and, at most, and if necessary, indicating the details in a footnote.

 In order to avoid making mistakes, abbreviations should be explained in the target language, without using an equivalent abbreviation.

-And what about when there are parts of the text and the translator doesn't know that language?
+And what about when there are parts of the text in an additional language that the translator does not know?
 These are never translated!
-If the translator is not qualified to translate that language due to lack of knowledge of it or if they are not accredited to do so, what is done is to transcribe the text as it is, in the language in which it is written and simply leave an explanatory note.
+If the translator is not qualified to translate that language due to lack of knowledge of it or if they are not accredited to do so, the text should be transcribed as it is, in the language in which it is written, with an explanatory note being left.

 What about times or dates?
 These will be transcribed using the common format in the country of destination.